 However, two months later, Brazil's government acknowledged that it had spied on countries such as the United States, Iran and Russia.
 The country's top intelligence agency, the Institutional Security Cabinet, released a statement that it had spied on diplomats from other countries about a decade ago.
 The diplomats were under surveillance while they were in Brazil.
 The acknowledgement came after Brazil had repeatedly criticized the U.S. for its spying operations.

-In an early Oct.
-2014 election President Rousseff led the first round of voting by 42%.
+In the 2014 presidential election, President Rousseff led the Oct.
+5 first round of voting by 42%.
 However, she faced Aecio Neves in an Oct.
 26 runoff.
-Neves, popular with investors, was a surprise second-place finisher, coming in with 34% of the vote.
+Neves, popular with investors, was a surprise second-place finisher in the first round, coming in with 34% of the vote.
+In the Oct.
+5 parliamentary elections, Rousseff's Workers' Party won the most seats, taking 70 of 513.

-During the election, Rousseff campaigned that her party's 12-year rule has helped 35 million citizens overcome poverty.
-However, Brazil has also seen a recession in recent years, a major oil company go bankrupt, and corruption charges.
+Rousseff won the Oct.
+26 runoff by a slim margin.
+She took 51.6% of the vote to Neves 48.4%.
+Throughout the election, Rousseff campaigned that her party's 12-year rule had helped 35 million citizens overcome poverty.
+However, Brazil has also seen a recession in recent years, as well as a major oil company go bankrupt, and corruption charges, all factors in making the presidential election a close one.
 The controversial $11.5 billion price tag to host the World Cup almost threatened Rousseff's re-election, but the event ended up being hailed a success.

 Information Please® Database, © 2014 Pearson Education, Inc. All rights reserved.